CrissCCL/Level_ControlMod/README.md

 </table>

 Key features:
-- Real-time plot of temperature and setpoint.
+- Real-time plot of level and setpoint.
 - Display of control output (PWM or equivalent).
 - Logging of measurements to files for offline analysis.
 - Simple visualization of system behavior during experiments.